Captain America – Civil War: Background

 - The film allowed itself to go deeper than any of its kind before it by putting its lead character in real question,

-- The introduction of the Black Panther and a new Spiderman
+- The coolness came to its peak with the introduction of the Black Panther and a new Spiderman.

-I was just going to see this film.
+There was no doubt now about this.
+I was just going to have to see this movie.

 It is indeed Civil War among the Avengers as two camps form that split the Marvel superhero group over what it means to take responsibility for the collateral damages that their saving the world do time and time again.